craiggwilson/craiggwilson.github.io/_drafts/building_a_driver/mongodb-drivers-member-discovery.md

 > How mongodb drivers auto-discover replica set members.

 One of the things [MongoDB](http://mongodb.org) does great is high availability.
 It uses a concept called [replica sets](http://docs.mongodb.org/manual/replication/) such that there are N nodes that all have the same data eventually, depending on network latency and configuration.
 A replica set itself is a single master system such that only 1 of N nodes will accept writes.
 The master in this system is called a "primary".
 As these changes happen in the primary, they get replicated to what we call secondaries.
 In addition to primaries and secondaries, there are also non-data bearing nodes called "arbiters" which are used to break ties in voting.
+(It follows that N should always be odd when using replica sets).

 As far as a [driver](http://docs.mongodb.org/ecosystem/drivers/) is concerned, it needs to be aware of all the nodes in a system to which it is allowed to talk.
 MongoDB has a standard [connection string](http://docs.mongodb.org/manual/reference/connection-string/) which all drivers support that allows for the specification of a number of hosts.
-However, it isn't required that all host be on the connection string in order for them to get utilized.
+However, it isn't required that all hosts be on the connection string in order for them to get utilized.
+The driver should be able to pick up the members that were not part of the connection string.
 In addition, it is entirely possible for members to be added and removed from a replica set at runtime.
 The driver needs to be able to handle these situations.
 To do this, there are two commands that provide the information we need.

-Our first option, [replSetGetStatus](http://docs.mongodb.org/manual/reference/command/replSetGetStatus/), is a command that many of you are familiar with.
+Our first option, [replSetGetStatus](http://docs.mongodb.org/manual/reference/command/replSetGetStatus/), is a command that many of you may be familiar with.
 When using the mongo shell, you can use the helper rs.status() which invokes this command for you.
 It provides back all the members, their state, and lots of other information.
 Below is an example from a replica set running on my local box right after I started up a the replica set (the secondaries haven't finished starting up).

 {% highlight js %}
 {